gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 `ign topic -t "/cmd_vel" -m ignition.msgs.Twist -p "linear: {x: 0.5}, angular: {z: 0.05}"`

 Now you should have your robot moving in the simulation. **Note:** Don't forget to press the play button in the simulation.

 The command is simple we specified the topic to publish to after the `-t` option, And after the `-m` we specify the message type.
 Our robot expect message of type `Twist` which consists of two components `linear` and `angular`.
 After the `-p` option we specify the content(value) of the message. for linear speed `x: 0.5` for angular speed `z: 0.05`.

+**Hint:** You can know what every topic option do using this command `ign topic -h`

-For more information about `Topics` and `Messages` in ignition check Transport lib [tutorials](https://ignitionrobotics.org/api/transport/9.0/tutorials.html)
+For more information about `Topics` and `Messages` in ignition check [Transport lib tutorials](https://ignitionrobotics.org/api/transport/9.0/tutorials.html)

 ## Moving the robot using keyboard